 I am currently a lecturer in membrane biology at the University of Leeds.
 My group has worked on a range of systems from ion channels to developing new biosensors.
 Recent, major contributions to his field include: (i) The use of EM to drive inhibitor design for the membrane bound bc1 complex, (ii) The first negative stain and cryo-EM reconstruction of a membrane protein extracted using styrene maleic acid lipid particles (SMALPs), which removes the need for detergents. (iii) The first use of tagging to identify the binding site of small molecule inhibitors using EM. (iv) A de novo built EM structure with an inhibitor bound which reveals the binding site and co-ordination with neighboring metal atoms. (v) work on new hybrid vesicles with block co-polymers to improve membrane protein lifetimes. (vi) The first cryo-EM structure of the V-ATPase complex and the first sub nm V-ATPase reconstruction, providing new insights into the structure and mechanism of this important membrane bound proton pump.

-One of the major challenges for structural biology is not just to resolve the structures of large protein complexes, but crucially also to appreciate the dynamics and conformational variability of such systems.
+One of the major challenges for structural biology is not just to resolve the structure of large protein complexes, but crucially also to appreciate the dynamics and conformational variability of such systems.
 These challenges are best met through a combination of techniques such as X-ray crystallography and Electron Microscopy (EM), in particular time-resolved applications.
 My research involves the combination of these techniques in order to understand the structure/function relationship of a number of medically important targets, with a particular interest in membrane proteins and use this information to underpin the design of small molecule inhibitors.